Ipomoea alba or Giant Moonflower is a luxuriant vine with a profusion of large, fragrant flowers.

 The plant can reseed spontaneously.
 If you do not want this, you need to remove the seed pods before they are ripe.

 - can be sown in the ground, in the fall or after the last frost but bloom will then start late in the summer.
-Therefore it is recommended to start them indoors in the middle of winter, about two months before the last frost.
+Therefore it is best to start them indoors in the middle of winter, about two months before the last frost.

 - scarify the seeds for a better germination rate: nick the seed with a knife or sand it with sandpaper

 - room temperature (18-30 °C)

 - germination time: 4-7 days